 The American Southwest has its share of hardy plants that evolved to survive punishingly dry and hot conditions.
 The ocotillo is as spiny as any cactus, although it isn't one itself.
 They sort of look like tall dead sticks splaying out from the ground, but they produce beautiful red blossoms after a rain.
 Look closely...
 Continue Reading →

 This is as close as I've ever gotten to a great blue heron.
 I also had a little help from a telephoto lens.
 The snapshot was taken at the estuarine reserve called the Skagit Wildlife Area north of Seattle where on luckier days I might've seen thousands of snow geese resting or flying overhead.

+The park ranger held it up between her thumb and forefinger.
+It was a mere two inches long.
+“This is a sequoia cone.”
 Behind us was a colossus, the General Grant sequoia, the second largest in the world and located in Kings Canyon National Park, standing at a prodigious 268 feet in height.
 That a seed...
 Continue Reading →